-The age old question.
-How much of your income should be going to debt vs investments.
+Most healthcare professionals are facing this age old question: How much of your income should be going to debt vs investments?
 Should it be all or nothing?

 The answer depends on a variety of factors, one of which being personal preference.
 In general, investing should be prioritized above LOW interest debt, particularly if you are young.
 Here are some suggested cut offs: